2022-cs244/2022-cs244.github.io/deliverables/getting-started.md

 3. `cd` into the [vm directory](https://github.com/CS344-Stanford/tutorials/tree/si/skt/SimpleSumeSwitch/vm) directory and run `$ vagrant up`.
 It will take about 45 minutes for the virtual machine to provision so be patient, go grab a cup of coffee :)

 4. Once the previous command completes you should have a virtual machine up and running.
 Restart the virtual machine then you should be able to login with username `p4` and password `p4`.
-You can also run the command `$ vagrant ssh` from within the `vm` directory on your laptop to ssh into the VM so you don't have to use the graphical interface.
+You can also run the command `$ ssh -p 2222 p4@127.0.0.1` from laptop to ssh into the VM so you don't have to use the graphical interface.

 5. Clone your fork of the P4-NetFPGA repo onto the VM as the p4 user in the p4 user's home directory.
 Then update the p4 user's `~/.bashrc` file with the following two lines: